Blathers/neopets-user-scripts/README.md

 **IMPORTANT:** This user script gives NO ADVANTAGE to restocking.
 It only runs on a successful haggle page and your shop, and simply saves a piece of data when you've made a purchase at a shop.
 You need to then manually enter when you sell the item (from your shop page).
-Please routinely clear out the restock history so it doesn't overflow.
-The total amount will always be permanent.

 * Logs your item, purchase price, and date when you make a purchase on a neopets shop
 * Shows shop purchases under the "Sales History" tab of your shop
 * Ability to enter the sell price
 * Auto calculates your profits and keeps a running "Total Profit" history log
 * Clear items manually or with a quick button to remove all.
-Save history defaults to max of 30.
+Save history defaults to max of 30, once you reach this items will start being removed from the log.